 I conjure my best ‘annoyed that you have inconvenienced me’ expression and hit the figure with that; it’s not a punch, but I’ve been told my looks can kill.
 The figure doesn’t flinch.
 Instead, like a predatory bird, he tilts its head toward me and then cocks it toward Alec.
 I have to entertain this creature’s attention.
 I don’t want that thing even looking at Alec.

-The figure raises a long black-gloved finger to its lips, making a very mundane gesture to be silent.
+The figure raises a long, black gloved finger to its lips, making a very mundane gesture to be silent.
 Okay, that’s creepy, but I eat ‘creepy’ for breakfast.
 This creature’s shrouded-in-mystery act will have to 'dial-up' if it wants to freak me out.

 “Listen, I get you wantin' to nab us to add some eye-candy to your drab decor in here, but you’re gonna have to—”

-I lose my words as the figure losses his shroud.
+I lose my words as the figure looses his shroud.
 He is in desperate need of a tan and some botox.
 He would make a vampire look like a swimsuit model.
 His complexion is whiter and his skin droopier than melting candle wax.
 His face is simply offensive, but his eyes . . . okay, those check a box on the ‘freaky chart’.
 His eyes are like the hides of two glossy beetles, soulless and black.
 They remind me of Jonathan.
 I don’t like being reminded of Jonathan.
 The creature’s hair is darker and longer than Izzy’s, though nowhere near as nice.
 I doubt that tangled mess has ever met a brush.
 This thing looks like a classic spooky character from one of Simon’s comic books.
 Black eyes aside, pretty lame compared to most of the monsters I’ve fought.

 Our lame abductor flicks his dark orbs back and forth between me and Alec.
-He seems intrigued and opens his mouth, speaking with a voice that is distinctly masculine and — could be described as pleasant — if the words weren’t so strange.
+He seems intrigued and opens his mouth, speaking with a voice that is distinctly masculine, and could be described as pleasant, if the words weren’t so strange.

 “I have gone to great lengths to acquire you both,” the creature announces as though he were sharing good news.
 “I am curious about your bond.”